rhit99900/playbook/README.md

 ## Frontend Notes

 - `PromptInput` handles prompt submission, opens the SSE stream (`buildResponderStreamUrl`), and surfaces status/answer/context/source data with live UI updates.
-- `IndexedFilesList` shows a table of files returned from `GET /files`.
+- `IndexedFilesList` now shows the existing table of embedded files and an **“Add Files For Embedding”** panel.
+Paste any Drive share link or raw file ID, the UI validates it, calls `GET /files/lookup/:id` to resolve the title, and lets you queue multiple files before triggering `POST /files/index`.
 - Configure the frontend API base URL via `frontend/lib/config.ts` or `frontend/.env` (`API_BASE_URI`).

 ## Operational Tips